-It is located on a pastoral, secondary waterfront lot, directly down the hill from the Odell House complex and has a very steep public set of stairs behind it leading up to Browne’s Addition, just under the MAC Museum and all the activities therein.
+It is located on a pastoral, secondary waterfront lot, with peek views of the river, directly down the hill from the Odell House complex and has a very steep public set of stairs behind it leading up to Browne’s Addition, just under the MAC Museum and all the activities therein.

 There is a good wading spot before the rapids of the river.

 Or you can walk up toward downtown with a beautiful view of the Monroe Street bridge.

 The house sits on a bus route directly to downtown and the SFCC community college.
 It is served on the weekdays, which is handy and also means the street is plowed regularly–as can be an issue in Spokane!

 The setting of the house is unique.
 It has a double lot right across from the river, and a city owned and as far as we know unbuildable set of lots will preserve the view–rare in Peaceful Valley.

 The drive is crushed asphalt, on a right of way owned by the city which at present serves one other small house.

 It has a care free back yard–well fenced and very private with shade plants and vinca–a ground cover that does not need mowing.